WyattJordan/Arduino-Pixelstick-4.0/README.md

 ![Encoder Schematic](/imgs/encoder_schematic.PNG)
 ## PCB
 This is the final PCB design completed in PCB Artist for easy ordering through advanced circuits.
+This design can be found in the PCB_Design.pcb file in the root of this repo and there is also a parts list excel file for anyone interested in building their own.

 ![PCB Routes](/imgs/pcb_routed.PNG)